Bubble Painting Tutorial (Super easy!!)

-I painted a canvas black for this and I used a white paint pen to trace various size circles to imitate the behavior of bubbles floating in the air in random locations.
+I used a white paint pen to trace various size circles to imitate the behavior of bubbles floating in the air in random locations.

 Then to make the bubbles “colorful” and “reflective”, I used a few paint colors to paint curved marks along the edges of the circles.